cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Redirect patient's attention to their own feelings during exploration of past experiences
 * Mark affect that emerges during exploration to deepen understanding of emotional experience.

-### The seventh step entails identifying and modifying toxic noncollaborative verbal behavior.
-For the dismissing patient, toxic verbal behavior typically

 **Step 7: Identifying and Modifying Toxic Noncollaborative Verbal Behavior**

 * **Dismissing Patient**: